i-dream-of-ai/video-editor/README.md

 # Video Editor MCP server

-Upload, edit, and generate videos from everyone's favorite LLM and [Video Jungle](https://www.video-jungle.com/).
+Upload, edit, search, and generate videos from everyone's favorite LLM and [Video Jungle](https://www.video-jungle.com/).

 You'll need to sign up for an account at [Video Jungle](https://app.video-jungle.com/register) in order to use this tool, and add your API key.